-The main idea behind the technique proposed in this paper, is that the regular patterns of activity exhibit a range of scales, and that this scales can not be represented by a flat tessellation.
-To overcome this limitation, we propose the use of a recursive algorithm to extract a hierarchy of clusters, this hierarchy will represent the structures apparent at different scales in the spatio-temporal events database.
+The main idea behind the technique proposed in this paper, is that the regular patterns of activity exhibit a range of scales, and that these scales cannot be represented by a flat tessellation.
+To overcome this limitation, we propose the use of a recursive algorithm to extract a hierarchy of clusters; this hierarchy will represent the structures apparent at different scales in the spatio-temporal events database.